wombleton/gitlaw-nz/acts/S/Submarine Cables and Pipelines Protection Act 1996.md

 ##### 11 Offence to damage submarine cable or pipeline

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $250,000 who---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $250,000 who---

     *   (a) wilfully or negligently either damages, or causes or permits a ship or equipment belonging to a ship to damage, a submarine cable or submarine pipeline; or